mkeras/iiot-edge-stack/README.md

 # iiot-edge-stack
 Demo docker stack for edge devices.
-Uses: HiveMQ Edge and timebase historian to historize sparkplug b tags
+Uses: HiveMQ Edge and Timebase Historian to create an MQTT Broker and local tag Historian.

 ## Prerequisites